jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- USD(S)(Stablecoin pegged) currently USDT (Done)
 - Subtract time it takes to run code from intervals
 - Test for trading any alt coins (done)
+	- Allow for buying amounts with no BNB in account
 	- For a previously untraded coin (done binance)
 	- Handle multiple coins in the same tweet
 		- Execute trade on coin with the lowest market cap